6 Companies Leading the Charge in Self-Driving Vehicles

 Number three on the list is not one you would necessarily expect, but it is nonetheless a big player in the AV revolution.
 Baidu is the Chinese equivalent of Google and, like their American counterpart, has invested heavily in AV development.
 Unlike American companies, however, Baidu is focusing mostly on autonomous mini-buses and has plans to launch a commercial bus service in both China and Japan.
 With success in China and abroad, Baidu is close on the heels of its American competition and not one to forget.

-Operating Behind the Scenes: Three AV Startups
+Operating Behind the Scenes: Three Autonomous Vehicles Startups

 1. Zoox